 For now, I’ll assign thoughts about Giacomo’s reverie to cantos.
 Richard Ellmann established a connection to Dante on the sixteen pages, so cantos seem appropriate.
 In the manuscript, SHE coifs her hair with knotted braids like Beatrice Cenci’s.
 Raped by her father, that Beatrice murdered him and was beheaded.
 Thus the reader might infer a suggestion of punishment for an older man who defiles a young charge.
 Ellmann also notes a connection to Dante’s ideal, Beatrice Portinari.

 The most exceptional testimonial from penurious Joyce is that he never submitted the work for publication or even had it typed.
 I have been guilty of undervaluing Joyce’s poesy excepting “Ecce Puer.”
 Like all the longer revered works, Giacomo Joyce is, I now think, also revolutionary, a hammered and tempered one-of-of-a kind monstrance of rococo silver with a golden chamber of adoration at the core.

 Canto I (p.1, ll.
 1-10).

 “Yes: a brief syllable.
 A brief laugh.
 A brief beat of the eyelids.”

-There in the middle of the first three-sentence canto is the orgasmic “Yes.”
-But we know even after these few words that Amalia Popper is the antithesis of earthy, loquacious Molly.
+There, in the middle of the first three-sentence canto is the orgasmic “Yes.”
+We know Amalia Popper is the antithesis of earthy, loquacious Molly even after these few words.
 Joyce’s own birdlike Beatrice contrasts with the Irish Sea bird of Portrait too.
-That bird is made of salt and sea, Fraulein Popper is no more than air.
+That bird is made of salt and sea, and Fraulein Popper is no more than air.

 Follow My Blog